West urges Myanmar to hold fair election and push reforms

 A senior Myanmar official defended the country's record during an examination by the U.N.
 Human Rights Council, held every four years and just two days before the historic vote.

-"Myanmar is endeavouring its best, like any other nascent democracy, to overcome challenges by using its resources and strength," Attorney General Tun Shin told the Geneva forum.
+"Myanmar is endeavoring its best, like any other nascent democracy, to overcome challenges by using its resources and strength," Attorney General Tun Shin told the Geneva forum.

 "(It) is making every effort for a democratic society and the international community is expected to continue their constructive engagement and their assistance to Myanmar."